What is Supply Chain Management?

 A customer receives shipments of finished products to deliver to its customers, who wear the shirts, eat the packaged dinners, fly the planes, or turn on the lights.

-The process of Supply Chain Management (SCM) can be divided into five distinct phases, allowing businesses to move from raw materials to finished products optimally.
+The supply chain management process can be divided into five distinct phases, allowing businesses to move from raw materials to finished products optimally.

 • Plan,